kaden175ck/pong/reflect.md

-# Reflection on Building the Pong Game
+# Pong Game Reflection

-## What I Learned
+## Lessons Learned

-- Got hands-on experience with the DOM, which was essential for moving elements on the screen in real-time.
+- Practiced using the DOM to move game elements in real time.
-- Leveled up my CSS skills to create cool visual effects and a sleek interface, all without relying on the `<canvas>` element.
+- Improved my CSS skills to make the game look good without needing the `<canvas>` tag.
+Learned some new CSS techniques too.
-- Sharpened my JavaScript abilities, especially in crafting the core gameplay mechanics like the game loop, responding to user inputs, and figuring out when the ball hits the paddle or scores.
+- Got better at JavaScript, figuring out game actions like the loop, responding to players, and when the ball hits the paddle or scores.
+- Realized that having a clear plan from the start is very important because it can save a lot of time.

-## Stumbling Blocks
+## Challenges Faced

+- Every time I pressed the up or down keys, the window moved too, making the game hard to play.
+- Spent a lot of time on coding issues, particularly with CSS and JavaScript.
-- Getting the right mix between responsive paddle controls and smooth gameplay took some trial and error; setting up the score limit was particularly tricky.
+- Fine-tuning the paddle movement and gameplay smoothness took trial and error, especially figuring out the scoring system.
-- Building the AI opponent was tough.
-At one point, after I thought I had it nailed, the AI paddle decided to go rogue and leave the playfield.
+- Developing the AI opponent was hard, and there was a point where the AI paddle didn't stay within the game area.
+- The lack of initial planning meant redoing parts of the code to add features, which made refactoring and reviewing the workflow difficult.

-## Tackling Complexity
+## Handling Complexity

-- I tackled the project by breaking it into chunks, like handling paddle and ball movement, which made the code more manageable.
+- Broke the project into smaller pieces, like paddle and ball movements, which made managing the code easier.
-- I kept my code neat and organized into functions, which really paid off when I had to troubleshoot.
+- Kept my code organized and used console logs to check on things, helping a lot with debugging.
+- Learned to use browser developer tools like Chrome's Inspect (F12) to watch what happens in the game in real time.
-- I started with a simple version of the game and then built on it, refining features and squashing bugs along the way.
+- Started with a basic version of the game and then improved it step by step, fixing problems as they came up.

-## Expectations vs. Reality
+## Expectations Versus Outcome

-- The game I ended up with was true to my vision but ended up being even cooler with the extra bells and whistles I added along the way.
+- The finished game was different from what I initially imagined.
+Some parts didn't work out, and I think some areas could be improved.
-- I put a lot of effort into making the game feel good to play, which meant lots of tweaking based on playing it over and over.
+- Put a lot of effort into making the gameplay enjoyable, which meant a lot of tweaking.
-- The look of the game got a significant upgrade from what I first pictured, making the whole experience way more engaging.
+- The game's appearance ended up being better than I first expected, which makes the game more fun to play.

-## Working with AI
+## Using AI Assistance

-- Having AI as a coding buddy was a game-changer, especially for quick syntax checks and style tweaks.
+- Having AI for coding help was useful, especially for checking code quickly and making tweaks.
-- It was like having a coding encyclopedia at my fingertips; I could pull up how to create a CSS glow effect or hide a dropdown in JS without missing a beat.
+- ChatGPT was like having a quick reference for coding issues; it showed me how to do things like make a CSS glow or hide elements in JavaScript.
+I used to check Stack Overflow or documentation, but with ChatGPT, I could just ask questions and get answers right away.